ameba23/harddrive-party-legacy/README.md

 It is largely based on the DAT/hyper stack with a few peculiarities.

-Peers meet through joining a topic on the hyperswarm DHT, which could be the hash of a commonly know word or phrase, or a key chosen a random.
+Peers meet through joining a topic on the [hyperswarm DHT](https://github.com/hyperswarm), which could be the hash of a commonly known word or phrase, or a key chosen a random.
 The topic key is hashed (giving the 'discovery key') and knowledge of the original key is proved in a handshake, which also establishes the key used to sign entries to the peer's list of files - which is a hypercore append-only log.

 Each connection between two peers comprises of two encrypted streams, one for replicating indexes using 'multifeed',  and one for transferring files.